NHS safety commissioner warns of looming scandal causing ‘severe harm and death’

 Despite revelations in the Cumberledge review of the drug sodium valproate causing deformities in children when taken by women during pregnancy, Dr Hughes said three babies a month were still being born following exposure to the drug.

-She said concerns over patient harm which led to the Cumberlege review ago continue today and that needed to change.
+She said concerns over patient harm which led to the review continue today and that needed to change.

-She said: “I have discovered that we need a seismic shift in the way that patients’ and families’ voices are heard,” she said.
+“I have discovered that we need a seismic shift in the way that patients’ and families’ voices are heard,” she said.
 “This requires changes in legislation, regulation, policy, commissioning, education, professionalism, attitudes, behaviours, and culture.
-In essence, everything we do as a healthcare system because everything we do is about patients.”
+In essence, everything we do as a healthcare system because everything we do is about patients.

 “I want national bodies, regulators, professional bodies, frontline staff, and patient groups to step forward and demonstrate their commitment to patient safety.
 I recognise that there are severe pressures on the health service, but as long as safety is at the heart of everything, we will reduce avoidable harm to patients.”